daattali/beautiful-jekyll/capstone/proposal.md

 subtitle: For MDS Capstone Projects
 ---

+**Capstone Project Proposals for 2021 are now open!**

+Partners can choose to submit a capstone project(s) to the MDS Vancouver program (which focuses on general data science) and/or the MDS Computational Linguistics program (which focuses on language-related data science).
+If you're unsure about which program to submit your project to, read more [here](#mds-vancouver-or-mds-computational-linguistics).
+The MDS Vancouver proposal form can be found [here](https://ubc.ca1.qualtrics.com/jfe/form/SV_cCmtC3gLkgyQ2c5), the MDS Computational Linguistics form can be found [here](https://ubc.ca1.qualtrics.com/jfe/form/SV_6G26k7yyLVRcb0F), and a sample proposal is available [here](/capstone/sample_proposal).

-**Proposals for 2021 should be submitted through our proposal form [here](https://ubc.ca1.qualtrics.com/jfe/form/SV_cCmtC3gLkgyQ2c5).
-A sample proposal is available [here](/capstone/sample_proposal).
-Due to COVID-19, it is unclear whether 2021 Capstone Projects will be conducted in-person or remotely.
-However, after a very successful "remote Capstone" in 2020, MDS is committed to facilitating Capstone Projects again in 2021.**
+*Due to COVID-19, it is unclear whether 2021 Capstone Projects will be conducted in-person or remotely.
+However, after a very successful "remote Capstone" in 2020, MDS is committed to facilitating Capstone Projects again in 2021.*

-The first step in applying to participate as a capstone partner involves writing a project proposal.
-Check out our [About](/capstone/about) page to learn more about the type of projects we address through our capstone course.

-The instructions for filling out the form are below:
+Detailed instructions for filling out the capstone proposal form can be found below:

 ### About your organization